See the world’s first-ever exhibition devoted to Paul Gauguin’s portraiture.

 Featuring paintings, works on paper and sculptures, Gauguin: Portraits brings together a unique and unforgettable selection of works from public and private collections around the world.

-Organized by the National Gallery of Canada and the National Gallery in London, England.
+Organized by the National Gallery of Canada and the National Gallery, London.